Connect with others who understand.

 There are several types of surgery you may receive throughout breast cancer treatment.
 During a lumpectomy, the tumor and a small part of the surrounding breast are removed.
 In a mastectomy, the entire breast is removed.
 Either of these surgeries may later be followed by reconstructive surgery to help repair the breast.

 Surgery aims to remove as much of the tumor as possible from the breast.
 However, sometimes cancer cells remain behind in the breast or other areas of the body.
-Adjuvant (additional) treatments may help get rid of these remaining cells.
+Adjuvant treatments may help get rid of these remaining cells.

 3. Radiation